Hamtramck, Michigan

 Hamtramck (/hæmˈtræmᵻk/ ham-TRAM-ik) is a city in Wayne County in the U.S. state of Michigan.
-As of the 2020 census, the city population was 28,433.
-Hamtramck is surrounded by the city of Detroit except for a small portion that borders the fellow enclave city of Highland Park.
-Hamtramck is by far the most densely populated municipality in the state of Michigan, and the only Muslim-majority town in the United States.
+An enclave of Detroit, Hamtramck is located roughly 5 mi north of downtown Detroit, and is surrounded by Detroit on most sides.
+As of the 2020 census, the city had a population of 28,433, and was by far the most densely populated municipality in Michigan.
+It is the only Muslim-majority city in the United States.

-Known in the 20th century as a vibrant center of Polish-American life and culture, Hamtramck has attracted new immigrants in the 21st century, especially from Yemen, Bangladesh and Pakistan.
-In 2013, it reportedly became the first Muslim-majority city in the U.S. In 2015, Hamtramck became the first city to have a Muslim-majority city council in the history of the United States, with four of the six council members being Muslim.
-In November 2021, Hamtramck elected a completely Muslim-American city council and a Muslim mayor, becoming the first municipality in the United States to be governed entirely by Muslim-Americans.
+Known in the 20th century as a center of Polish-American life and culture, Hamtramck has attracted new immigrants in the 21st century, especially from Yemen, Bangladesh and Pakistan.
+In 2013, Hamtramck reportedly became the first Muslim-majority city in the U.S. In 2015, Hamtramck became the first city to have a Muslim-majority city council in the history of the United States, with four of the six council members being Muslim.
+In 2022, Hamtramck became the first city with an all Muslim city council.
+The main road was renamed to Palestine Avenue, and mayor Ghalib's post-election party was attended by men only, as segregation of the sexes remains traditional, even as it is being challenged by younger generations.

-Name
+Etymology

-Hamtramck is named for the French-Canadian soldier Jean François Hamtramck, who was the first American commander of Fort Shelby, the fortification at Detroit.
+Hamtramck is named for the French-Canadian soldier Jean-François Hamtramck, who was the first American commander of Fort Shelby, the fortification at Detroit.
 It was originally known as Hamtramck Township.